jraab/tutorials/rna_seq_pipeline.md

     ls ../../../HTSF/HTSF_DATA

 You should see a lot of filenames that end in "fastq.gz".
 Figure out which ones are yours.
-For the rest of the tutorial, I’ll say one file is called `rna_seq_wt.fastq.gz` and one file is called `rna_seq_ko.fastq.gz.`
+For the rest of the tutorial, I'll say one file is called `rna_seq_wt.fastq.gz` and one file is called `rna_seq_ko.fastq.gz.`

 **STEP 3: Make a link (aka, alias) to your fastq.gz files.** This will keep you from having to type in a path to the file when you run the analysis commands.
 For the sake of the tutorial, assume you have one RNA-seq file from WT and one RNA-seq file from a knock-out mutant.
 The following two commands will create links to the original files in your new directory: (Note: these commands assume you are here: `/proj/magnuslb/users/YOUR_ONYEN/EXP_NAME`):